High5Apps/organize-backend/README.md

 6. On your DNS registrar's website, create a new A record pointing from `@` to your local network's IP address.
 7. Set up port forwarding from router to server on 80/TCP and 443/TCP
-    - For Xfinity, use Xfinity app / Connect / \<your ssid\> / Advanced settings / Port Forwarding
-    - For HOT, open your router config page / Advanced / Forwarding
     ```
     curl http://getorganize.app # To test connection
     ```